Stamford Search

 The Operational Consequence

-When a leadership hire misses the mark, the impact is rarely immediate.More often:• roadmap execution slows
+When a critical leadership hire misses the mark, the impact is rarely immediate.More commonly, founders experience:• roadmap execution slowing

 Where Hiring Becomes Difficult